Graylag-PD/Goose-Belt-Purger/assembly.md

 # Goose Belt Purger assembly

 ## Preparation steps
-a) Identify, if your board has protective features, i.e. schottky flyback diode and RC snubber.
-If not or you are in doubt, you will have to add them yourself to motor terminals.
+a) Identify, if your board has protective flyback diodes.
+You can check the comprehensive list [here](board_list.md),.
+If not or you are in doubt, you will have to add it yourself to motor terminals.
+At this moment there are no known boards with RC snubber integrated, so expect to add snubber either way.

 ![](/Assets/Schottky-Octopus.jpg)
 _Example of BTT Octopus with Schottky diode on board_